 However, I found my writing position got weirder and weirder ever since.
 It wasn’t the pen’s fault.
 Well, I guess it just the bad habit that I got from too much drawing.
 Plus, it has a ball-like pointy tip (I don’t know the right term for it, please bear with me) so I would write in an almost upright position, which was quite weird, of course.

 Anyway, I decided to buy another pen since I didn’t use a bullet journal anymore.
 I began to ask my friends to recommend me some good pens (this time I asked my friends in a community ).
 Sure, they mentioned some pens.
-Then, I bought what I might like.
+Then, I bought what I liked.
 The problem came when I felt that I wasn’t comfortable with any of them (But thanks, as a stationery hoarder I have a lot of pen collections now lol).

 Now, let’s talk about the tips I’ve mentioned before.

 This is an important step.
-If you ever hear saying about planning before buying things, this is kind of sound like that.
+If you ever hear saying about planning before buying things, this is kind of like that.
 But in this step I want you to take a look at your notes.
-Look at your handwriting and point out things that annoy you: It can be your messy handwriting, it can be blotted ink on your paper, it can be the lack of color on your notes, or any else.
+Look at your handwriting and point out things that annoy you: It can be your messy handwriting, it can be blotted ink on your paper, it can be the lack of color on your notes, or anything else.

 So, as you’ve known your problems.
 You can ask your friend’s recommendation now, but please make sure you read some review before trying out some pens.